 - Spin Quality: Sping is the thing that the Nittaku has proudly stand for.
 If you can create spin Nittaku won’t disappoint you.

 - High Consistency

 - Comes with three balls in one pack

 We all know butterfly is a popular brand name in ping pong.
 This German company introduced the butterfly G40+ to the marked in 2014.

-It’s been an official ball in so many international tournaments including 2019 and 2018 world table tennis championship.
+It’s been an official ball in so many international tournaments including the 2019 and 2018 world table tennis championships.

-- Hardness: Coparetively butterfly is a little soften then Nittaku for being a plastic ball.
+- Hardness: Comparatively butterfly is a little soften than Nittaku for being a plastic ball.
 But it won’t harm your game.
 You can’t capture the difference if you are not so experienced in ping pong.

-- Roundness: Butterfly G40+ has perfect roundness to perform well in the table.
+- Roundness: Butterfly G40+ has perfect roundness to perform well on the table.
 The size of this ball is 40 mm and rounded so well.

 - Bouncing Quality: Butterfly makes beautiful bounce on the table, but also makes some harsh noise while bouncing.

 - Spin Quality: I will give 8 out of 10 to butterfly on the spin.
 It creates the same spin as a celluloid ball does.